 kb+varnish at slide.com

-FYI, continuing in Varnish 2.1 persist does not offer persistence across a parent restart (via process crash or host crash).
+FYI, continuing in Varnish 2.1 persist does not offer persistence across a parent restart (via process restart, process crash, or host crash).

 I do understand that there is some benefit to persistent storage in the case of the child crashing.
 But in any situation where I could not survive the child crashing (origin spike), I couldn't survive the parent bouncing, either.

 To me the difference between file and persist is academic; am I missing something either in the implementation or the intent of this feature?

 On Jan 27, 2010, at 12:08 PM, Ken Brownfield wrote:

 > Right, -spersistent.
 Child restarts are persistent, parent process stop/start isn't.

 > Maybe there's a graceful, undocumented method of stopping the parent that I'm not aware of?

 > On Jan 27, 2010, at 1:26 AM, Tollef Fog Heen wrote: